chuckworkstation/chuckworkstation/README.md

- # 🛡️ Cybersecurity Projects Portfolio
+# 🔐 Welcome to my Cybersecurity Lab Portfolio!

-Welcome to my cybersecurity lab portfolio!
-This repository highlights hands-on projects I've worked on, with a focus on **Vulnerability Management** and **Security Operations & Incident Response**.
+This repository highlights hands-on projects I've worked on, with a focus on:

+- 🛡️ Vulnerability Management
+- ⚠️ Threat Hunting and Security Operations
+- 🔐 Identity and Access Management (IAM)

-Each project is designed to enhance real-world skills and demonstrate the application of cybersecurity tools and techniques.
+Each project is designed to enhance real-world skills and demonstrate the application of cybersecurity tools and techniques across different domains of defensive security.

+Explore practical labs, automation scripts, and simulated enterprise environments built to reinforce knowledge and prepare for real-world roles.

-## ⚠️ Vulnerability Management Projects
+## 🛡️Vulnerability Management Projects

 - **[Vulnerability Management Program Implementation](https://github.com/chuckworkstation/Vulnerability-Management-Program-Implementation)**
 - **[Programmatic Vulnerability Remediations (PowerShell and BASH)](https://github.com/joshcybertest/programmatic-vulnerability-remediations)**